NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
-1. Git[2]
+1. Git [2]
-2. Github[1]
+2. Github [1]
 3. SSH [1]
-4. How to add command line arguments to a Dockerfile[1]
+4. How to add command line arguments to a Dockerfile [1]
-5.  node.js and npm are on different versions[1]
+5.  node.js and npm are on different versions [1]
 #### Things we don't understand
 1. What are Github Issues [1]
 2. What is an SSH key [1]
 3. Why do we need Git [1]
-4. When to docker build vs. docker compose up[1]
+4. When to docker build vs. docker compose up [1]
-5. docker -d command in the cheat sheet not working[1]
+5. docker -d command in the cheat sheet not working [1]
-6. How to fix OAuth token issue when actions fails[1]
+6. How to fix OAuth token issue when actions fails [1]
 #### Things we want to know next**
 1. Vue [1]
 2. Angular [1]
 3. React [1]
+4. More command line shortcuts to make using the command line smoother [1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video